 The HP vision is clear.
 This paper has described it in detail, and the path for achieving the vision has been staked out.
-Throughout the rollout, the HP StorageWorks grid and its component products are being designed to work alongside today's storage systems and networked storage infrastructures.
+Throughout the rollout, the HP StorageWorks Grid and its component products are being designed to work alongside today's storage systems and networked storage infrastructures.
 Compatibility is assured.
-The HP StorageWorks grid truly represents a revolutionary step along an evolutionary path.
+The Storage Grid truly represents a revolutionary step along an evolutionary path.